 Show your real self.
 Don’t create a fake persona online.
 If you really want people to connect with you, you have to connect with them.
 Don’t hide who you are.

 Much like in the real world, a smile can create a warm welcome, but you cannot physically replicate a smile over digital platforms.
 Instead you can use a positive tone in all messages.
 Choose positive lexical choices, and show people you have a genuine interest by engaging with them and offering them what they want rather than what you want.

 In today’s world, the book suggests, that you need a deep connection with people which can sometimes be lost or mistranslated in the digital age.
 However, showing your real self and being empathetic with others can help strengthen these relationships.

 As easy as it is to simply reply to a person’s message negatively or post criticism towards someone on social media, it won’t benefit you.
 If you criticise something you have to be open to the backlash whilst it may attract attention it’s not the right attention.
 The second you criticise you have to know how to respond.
 It also makes it easier for someone to turn away from you or even your business.

 A big takeaway from the book.
 Showing someone, you care, not just about them, but about what they want and what their needs are.
 Showing someone, you can adapt to make sure you meet their needs and taking genuine meaningful action to build those relationships will make them want to say yes to you.
 Making a person feel valued but discussing things that matter to them rather than pushing a certain message that you want will help you win them over.

 Whilst the book gives a number of beneficial principles to communication practices and how you can adapt these communication practices to the digital age and various digital platforms it also becomes very repetitive with the same teachings being highlighted multiple times However, the points made suggest how we can make lasting relationships by being our true selves.

-Best Books For Researchers
+Best Marketing Books

 If you have any book suggestions you would like to share with us please share with our team and we may review them!